 - The maximum continuation period (18, 29 or 36 months) expires.
-(See "Processing Life Events After Continuation of Coverage Is in Effect" in this section.) - Payment for continuation of coverage is not postmarked within 30 days after the date payment is due.
+(See "Processing Life Events After Continuation of Coverage Is in Effect" on page 12.) - Payment for continuation of coverage is not postmarked within 30 days after the date payment is due.
 Checks returned for non-sufficient funds ("NSF" or "bounced") are considered non-payment of contributions.
-If full payment is not received (postmarked) within the grace period specified on the invoice, your coverage will be terminated, without the possibility of reinstatement - The Plan participant who is continuing coverage becomes covered under any other group medical plan, unless that plan contains a pre-existing condition limitation that affects the plan participant.
-In that event, the participant is eligible for continuation of coverage up to the maximum time period. - The Plan participant continuing coverage becomes eligible for Medicare - The Company no longer provides the coverage for any of its employees or their dependents
+If full payment is not received (postmarked) within the grace period specified on the invoice, your coverage will be terminated, without the possibility of reinstatement

+- The Plan participant who is continuing coverage becomes covered under any other group medical plan, unless that plan contains a pre-existing condition limitation that affects the plan participant.
+In that event, the participant is entitled to continuation of coverage up to the maximum time period - The Plan participant continuing coverage becomes entitled to Medicare - The Company no longer provides the coverage for any of its employees or their dependents

-See "Dependent Eligibility Requirements" in the General Eligibility section.
+See "Dependents of Deceased Employees" under "Dependent Eligibility" in the General Eligibility section.